Baby Food Sensitivity: How to Spot the Signs Early

 How Do I Know If Baby Food Upsets My Baby?

 Watch for signs like excessive crying, diarrhea, vomiting, rash, or gas after feeding.
-Monitor your baby’s behavior closely.
+Monitor your baby’s behavior closely after meals.

 How Quickly Will A Food Allergy Show In A Baby?

-Food allergy symptoms in babies can appear within minutes to a few hours after eating the allergenic food.
+Food allergy symptoms in babies can appear within minutes to a few hours after eating the triggering food.
 Common signs include hives, vomiting, diarrhea, or difficulty breathing.
 Always consult a pediatrician if you suspect an allergy.
-Early detection and management are crucial for your baby’s health and safety.
+Early detection and management are key for your baby’s safety.

 Conclusion